Pollution, Acid Rain, Sustainability, and the

 Figure 1.
 The Global Nitrogen Cycle

-Just as we did for the carbon cycle, or first step in understanding the nitrogen cycle is to examine the distribution of N on earth.
+Just as we did for the carbon cycle, our first step in understanding the nitrogen cycle is to examine the distribution of N on Earth.
 The Table below gives the distribution of N in x1015 grams.
-Notice that the largest pool of available N is in the atmosphere.
+Notice in the Table below that the largest pool of available N is in the atmosphere.